Nervosys/Botnix/docs/languages-frameworks/java.section.md

 ```

 Note that `jdk` is an alias for the OpenJDK (self-built where available,
 or pre-built via Zulu).
-Platforms with OpenJDK not (yet) in Nixpkgs
+Platforms with OpenJDK not (yet) in Botpkgs
 (`Aarch32`, `Aarch64`) point to the (unfree) `oraclejdk`.

 JAR files that are intended to be used by other packages should be